sergiocallegari/PyDSM/doc/source/linux-getting-started.rst

 Installing the prerequisites with Linux is quite easy if your system is based on a modern Linux distribution like Ubuntu, Fedora, etc.

 Steps that can be practiced using the distribution package manager
 ``````````````````````````````````````````````````````````````````

 First of all, there are some steps that can usually be practiced using
 the distribution package manager.

 #.
-Make sure that a *Python 2.7* environment is installed on your
+Make sure that a *Python 2.7* environment is installed.
+For
-   system using the distribution package manager.
-For instance, in
+   instance, in Ubuntu or Debian, you can use a (graphical) package
-   Ubuntu or Debian, you can use a (graphical) package manager to look
+   manager to look for the packages ``python2.7`` and
-   for the packages ``python2.7`` and ``python2.7-dev``.
+   ``python2.7-dev``.

 #.
 Similarly, assure that *Numpy*, *Scipy* and *Matplotlib* are
    installed on your system.
 Since many distribution offer Numpy,
-   Scipy and Matplotlib both for Python 2 and for Python 3, assure
+   Scipy and Matplotlib both for Python 2 and for Python 3, assure on
-   that the version that you have installed matches your Python 2.7
+   the package manager that the version that you have installed
-   environment.
+   matches your Python 2.7 environment.

 #.
 Use your package manager also to install (or verify the
    installation) of *Cython*.